 In response to the state of Maryland’s new assisted living manager certification regulations, AACC is pleased to offer two new state-approved courses—the 80-hour training course for new managers and the 20-hour recertification courses for existing managers.

-These face-to-face continuing education courses are held on the Arnold campus and at Glen Burnie Town Center.
+These face-to-face continuing education courses meet at the Arnold campus and Glen Burnie Town Center.
 To receive your certification, you must attend all courses and pass the final exam.

 ALM-501 Assisted Living Manager

 ALM-502 Assisted Living Manager Update